Showcase Project Information

 - Each school can only submit 1 showcase project and up to 5 representatives from the school must attend the conference in order to present the project although any number of students may work on the project.

-- The project must be original and must have been started at some point in the 2023-24 school year, and must contain a slideshow to be presented.
+- The project must be original and must have been started at some point in the 2024-25 school year, and must contain a slideshow to be presented.

 - Projects should be substantial.
 If a high level of effort is apparent when your project is being judged, your project will earn more points.
 Think outside the box, cover all your bases, and use a team to divide a huge project into small pieces so your school can succeed.
 The winning project of the TechOlympics showcase will have the opportunity to present their project in front of over 500 of their peers!

-Showcase Project Registration is Now Open!
+Showcase Project Registration is closed.

 - While a working prototype is not required, it is highly encouraged.
 A working prototype will help to eliminate ambiguities and improve accuracy in interpretation of the project requirements and functionality.